krishmzn/index-baserate-analysis/readme.md

 ### 2. market index data is imported from sharesansar
 ### 3. Clened and arranged data on excel
 ### 4. Then visualized and analyzed on tableau
-### 5. Below is the link to rableau public vizulization
+### 5. Below is the link to Tableau public vizulization
 ### https://public.tableau.com/views/RelationbetweenNEPSEBaseandRate/Sheet1?:language=en-US&:display_count=n&:origin=viz_share_link